Cycling in Kent: Coast, Castles, and Country Lanes

 In Summary

-I enjoyed our Tour De Kent and whilst the route was not technically difficult or very steep (there were still a few hills through) it was nevertheless challenging to cycle 140 miles over 2 days.
+I enjoyed our “Tour De Kent” and whilst the route was not technically difficult or very steep (there were still a few hills though) it was nevertheless challenging to cycle 140 miles over 2 days.
 We covered quite a variety of scenery from coastal roads to forested hills to flat marsh areas.
 All in all, it was a grand two days out!
+If you want to ask any questions about the trip, leave a comment below and I’ll try to answer.

-1. Jimmy Crowley says:
+Jimmy Crowley says

 Clive , I found your account of Kent cycling interesting & illuminating.
 Planning something similar in Kent soon (coming from Ireland by sea n rail) & wondered if Dover would be a good base for first couple o days whence to strike out 60 miles each day for Romney Marsh etc?
 But I like the sound of the Swan Hotel!